Post45-Data-Collective/openrefine-reconciliation-service/README.md

 The tool currently works as an extension of the software application **[OpenRefine](https://openrefine.org/)**, which makes it accessible to those with and without computational experience.
 It includes a user-friendly, human-in-the-loop interface for manually evaluating matches, defining _Works_ (e.g., whether to include translations or not), and configuring the behavior of the service (e.g., matching all possible editions or just the best one).

 The tool can also serve as a **bridge to computational text analysis**.
 A HathiTrust Volume ID can be used to computationally access the full text (for public domain works) or "bags of words" (for in-copyright works) for any text that is held by the HathiTrust Digital Library.
 This enable users to move from metadata to full computational text analysis.
+To learn more about accessing full text with Volume IDs, see the [HathiTrust Feature Reader](https://github.com/htrc/htrc-feature-reader?tab=readme-ov-file#usage) Python package.

-Watch a YouTube demo/tutorial video here: https://youtu.be/V9ZJoFowRJM
+Watch a YouTube demo/tutorial video of BookReconciler here: https://youtu.be/V9ZJoFowRJM

+---

-# Instllation
+# Installation

 ## 1. Install OpenRefine